-Drop by rounded tablespoons onto the prepared cookie sheets, leaving about half to one inch of space between the cookies.
+Drop by rounded tablespoons onto the prepared cookie sheets, leaving about 1/2 to 1 inch of space between the cookies.

 Bake in the preheated oven for 10 to 12 minutes, or until the cookies are set.

-Remove the chocolate coconut macaroons from cookie sheets to wire rack to cool completely.
+Remove the chocolate coconut macaroons from the cookie sheets to a wire rack to cool completely.